The House of Mirth

-The House of Mirth is a novel by American author Edith Wharton, published on 14 October 1905.
-It is a sharp, brutal, and destructive tragedy which tells the story of Lily Bart, a well-born but impoverished woman belonging to New York City's high society in the 1890s.
+The House of Mirth is a tragedy about Lily Bart, a well-born but penniless young woman belonging to New York City's high society of the 1890s.
+Written by American author Edith Wharton, it came out October 14, 1905.
+The House of Mirth traces Lily's slow two-year social descent from privilege to a lonely existence on the margins of society as she fails to marry a man of wealth and status to secure her a place in affluent society.
+Wharton uses Lily as an attack on "an irresponsible, grasping and morally corrupt upper class."
 (Note: In the opening sentence of the House of Mirth Edith Wharton places Lily in "Grand Central Station" where Selden, a longtime friend and possible love interest is taken by surprise to see her.
-The name of the famous New York City railroad terminal was changed from "Grand Central Depot" to Grand Central Station after extensive renovation of the "head house" between 1899 and 1900.
+"Grand Central Depot" became Grand Central Station after extensive renovation of the "head house" between 1899 and 1900.
 The name Grand Central Station stuck despite further massive reconstruction between 1903 and 1913 when the site was named Grand Central Terminal.)
-The House of Mirth traces Lily's slow two-year social descent from privilege to a lonely existence on the margins of society.
-In the words of one scholar, Wharton uses Lily as an attack on "an irresponsible, grasping and morally corrupt upper class."

-Before publication as a book on October 14, 1905, The House of Mirth was serialized in Scribner's Magazine beginning in January 1905.
-Charles Scribner wrote to Wharton in November 1905 that the novel was showing "the most rapid sale of any book ever published by Scribner."
+The House of Mirth was serialized in Scribner's Magazine beginning in January 1905 which created great interest in the story.
+In November 1905, Charles Scribner wrote to Wharton that the novel was showing "the most rapid sale of any book ever published by Scribner."
 By the end of December, sales had reached 140,000 copies.
 Wharton's royalties were valued at more than half a million dollars in today's currency.
 The commercial and critical success of The House of Mirth solidified Wharton's reputation as a major novelist.